 Holocaust.
-But don't tell any-one I told you.
+But don't tell anyone I told you.

 Considering how large it is and how well-known, there is actually almost nothing to do in Zurich except meet your Swiss banker.
 The famous Bahnhofstrasse was once the world's chic-est shopping street, but long ago fell into dowdiness.
-The most exciting restaurant in town today is

-K FOR SPAM
+The most exciting restaurant in town today is the Zeughauskeller (you can the tsovg-house-keller), the Zeughauskeller (you can do it!: tsoyg-house-keller), which serves sausages, pork knuckles and, if memory serves, Wiener Schnitzel, all solid German and Austrian dishes.
+No one ever accused the Swiss of being culinarily adventurous.
 And, speaking of non-ad-venturous...

+venturous

+And, speaking of non-adventurous...

-The Breakfast of Champi-ons.
-In Switzerland it doesn't matter which hotel you are in in every city, every village thereof, Swiss breakfast is as dependable as a Swiss ob-printed in some secret lab and then teleported ev-ery morning to every inn and hotel.
-Swiss breakfast has farmer's bread with a seed crust, smoked salmon, ham and salami, fruits in syrup, hotele eggs, that are a clever combination of leftover and led eggs, that are a clever combination of leftover bide eggs, new whole eggs and food coloring.
-You would bink they would try long-bins or Span for a change.
-Emergency eats in Switz-and Let's say that, for not despair.
+The Breakfast of Champions.
+In Switzerland it doesn't matter which hotel you are in; in every city, every village and every hotel or facsimile thereof, Swiss breakfast is as dependable as a Swiss watch.
+It's as if the food was 3D-printed in some secret lab and then teleported every morning to every inn and hotel.
+Swiss breakfast has farmer's bread with a seed crust, smoked salmon, ham and salami, fruits in syrup, cheese batons, something that in their opinion is bacon, and "scrambled eggs, new whole eggs and food coloring.
+You would think they would try longanisa or Spam for a change, but nothing doing.

+Emergency eats in Switzerland.
+Let's say that, for

+Emergency eats in Switzerland.
+Let's say that, for whatever reason, you wind up in Switzerland anyway, and cavil at restaurant bills that start at SwF30 per head and swiftly head north.
+Do not despair.
 In every major Swiss city, at intervals of not despair.
 In every major Swiss city, at intervals of about 300 meters, you can find a supermarket.
-They don't look like supermarkets from the outside, so here are the names you must rec-ognize: Coop, Migros and Manor.
+They don't look like supermarkets from the outside, so here are the names you must recognize: Coop, Migros and Manor.
 Coop and Migros are just about everywhere, while Manor is much rarer (though there is a really big one in Geneva and another in Basel).

-Because I like you, here is one in Geneva and another in Basel).
+Because I like you, here is

+one in Geneva and another in Basel).

 Because I like you, here is some assorted advice about Swiss food products.
-As I said last week, the Swiss pre-fer their Coke with very little fizz.
-The Swiss have not heard of Spam or any product re-motely resembling it.
-More-over, the Swiss do not know how to make potato chips.
-So here are the things you need to snatch up in Swiss supermarkets: French but-ter.
+As I said last week, the Swiss prefer their Coke with very little fizz.
+The Swiss have not heard of Spam or any product remotely resembling it.
+Moreover, the Swiss do not know how to make potato chips.

+So here are the things you need to snatch up in Swiss supermarkets: French butter.
 French paté.
 French wine.
-German cheese (specifically, Cambozola, which is Germa-ny's most outstanding contri-bution to world cuisine other than the frankfurter).
-Italian ham, English biscuits.
+German cheese (specifically, Cambozola, which is Germany's most outstanding contribution to world cuisine other than the frankfurter).
+Italian ham.
+English biscuits.
 Spanish oranges and almonds.
 And, if you have children, American granola.

 Buck un You'll survive.

-Emergency eats in Swit-zerland.
-Let's say that, for whatever reason, you wind up in Switzerland anyway, and cavil at restaurant bills that start at SwF30 per head and swiftly head north.
-Do